lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The Consolidation Gateway verifies the target validators’ WC proofs, checks consolidation limits, and ensures that deposits in the Deposit Security Module (DSM) are not paused, that Lido is running, and that bunker mode is disabled.

-The Gateway then forwards the requests, and the fee to the Withdrawal Vault contract, which submits the request to the system contract.
+The Gateway then forwards the requests and the fee to the Withdrawal Vault contract, which submits the request to the system contract.

 Dedicated on-chain monitoring would help ensure that operators submit valid consolidation requests (i.e., no attempts to consolidate validators scheduled for exit by VEBO, no consolidation of inactive validators, and no duplicate pending consolidation requests).